GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 === Tensor Train

-A tensor train is a tensor network with the following data structure.
+Tensor Train (TT) is a specific tensor network architecture that represents high-dimensional tensors as a chain of lower-rank tensors, providing an efficient compressed representation:
 #align(center, text(10pt, canvas({
   import draw: *
   set-origin((-2, -2))